Parler is offline, but violent posts scraped by hackers will haunt users

 Some posts on Parler echoed common social media themes — sharing cooking tips or updating friends on life events.
 But the site largely seemed to focus on sharing news from conservative publications and discussing the state of politics, particularly following Trump’s election loss.

-In the days before the attack last week, Parler users with red badges -- indicating the company had verified they were real people -- advocated for a violent uprising against law enforcement, supporters of the Black Lives Matter movement and antifascists, according to screenshots posted on Twitter.
+In the days before the attack last week, Parler users with red badges — indicating that the company had verified they were real people — advocated for a violent uprising against law enforcement, supporters of the Black Lives Matter movement and antifascists, according to screenshots posted on Twitter.

 “Time to burn down dc police precinct.
 [Expletive] those treasonous pig bastards,” one user wrote under the handle JuarezTX, in response to the arrest of a member of the Proud Boys.
 “And you choose to beat antifa and blms asses; remove their helmets and kick in their teeth,” wrote user Harleyquinn.